Welcome to today's edition of the Rush 24-7 podcast.

 That's pure class warfare.

-And if people in the private sector are going to invest in their companies that such a way that will result in more people being hired, they're going to have to have money to do it.
+And if people in the private sector are going to invest in their companies such a way that results in more people being hired, they're going to have to have money to do it.

 And they're not going to have the money if their taxes go up.